Alpha Phi Alpha – Kappa Xi Lambda (#536) was founded on August 22, 1974.

 The Alpha GENTS is a cornerstone of Kappa Xi Lambda programming that mentors young men throughout New York City.
 Equipped with the Project Alpha curriculum, Alpha GENTS mentors teach young men how to become responsible young adults.
 Funded in partnership with the Wall Street Alphas Charitable Foundation, this program has successfully prepared many mentees for college life and adulthood.

-Brothers of KXL individually support a diverse variety of charities in the Greater New York City area.
+Kappa Xi Lambda Chapter Brothers individually support a diverse variety of charities in the Greater New York City area.
 Each year the Brothers also collectively support the March for Dimes, AIDS Walk NYC, Christmas Toy Drives, and College preparation/awareness opportunities for teens.
 Selfless donation of time, talent and treasure is central to the objectives of our Fraternity.

 Black History Month

-The Brothers of KXL are always mindful of highlighting the achievements of Black men and women who have positively contributed to society.
-During the month of February the Chapter uses the awareness generated by Black History Month as an opportunity to educate the broader community through joint collaboration with the undergraduate chapters and other civic and social organizations.
+Always mindful of highlighting the achievements of Black men and women who have positively contributed to society, Kappa Xi Lambda Chapter develops educational information and programs.
+During the month of February each year the Chapter uses the awareness generated by Black History Month as an opportunity to educate the broader community through joint collaboration with the undergraduate chapters and other civic and social organizations.

 Kappa Xi Lambda hosts a number of events each year that allow Brothers and invited guest to connect socially.
 Our annual signature event (SIP) and Jazz Affair are two highly anticipated events in the City.
 To learn more about opportunities to interact and socialize with our Brothers, please check our events page and connect with us on social media.